seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 This proves me base:
 If she first meet the curled Antony,
-He’ll make demand of her, and spend that kiss
+He'll make demand of her, and spend that kiss
 Which is my heaven to have.
 Come, thou
 mortal wretch,